Bill Christine

-Bill Christine (born Willard M. Christine, Jr., August 5, 1938) is an American former sportswriter, author, and publicist, dealing primarily with baseball and horse racing, who served briefly as sports editor of the Pittsburgh Post-Gazette, and, for roughly the final half of his career, as a nationally syndicated columnist for the Los Angeles Times.
+Willard M. Christine Jr. (August 5, 1938 – August 25, 2025) was an American sportswriter, author and publicist, dealing primarily with baseball and horse racing, who served briefly as sports editor of the Pittsburgh Post-Gazette, and, for roughly the final half of his career, as a nationally syndicated columnist for the Los Angeles Times.

 Early life and career

 Christine was born in Illinois on August 5, 1938, to Willard M. Christine and Bernice J. Walsh.
 He graduated from Assumption High School in 1956, and later from Southern Illinois University Carbondale.
 While attending SIUC, he also reported on sports for the Southern Illinoisan.

+Christine died from acute myeloid leukemia in Hermosa Beach, California, on August 25, 2025, at the age of 87.